versity/scoutfs-kmod-dev/README.md

  2. Make a new filesystem on the device with the userspace utilities
  3. Mount the device on all the nodes

-In this example we run all of these commands on two nodes.
+In this example we run all of these commands on three nodes.
 The block device name is the same on all the nodes.

 1. Get the Kernel Module and Userspace Binaries